asheeq/kafkaudpchat/README.md

 # kafkaudpchat
-simple udp client server application using kafka producer.
+A simple udp client-server application using kafka producer and consumer developed by Python.